unix1/httpclient/guide/Configuration.md

     the authentication token to all pool members
 * `http_backend`: what HTTP client to use; see note about what HTTP clients are currently available
+* `http_backend_options`: options to pass through to the HTTP backend of choice;
+    this is typically a proplist; leave as an empty list for defaults
 * `login_handler`: name of the login handler of your application, in the above example `my_app_login`; this module should implement the `httpclient_login_handler` behavior and the specified `login` function;